|

 optional.

-covered the bodies for several weeks with natron, which has an
+covered the bodies for several weeks with natron before the

 anti-bacterial effect and absorbs water.